yoannrq/yoannrq/README.md

 ## About Me

-With a diverse background in the industry, where I acquired **efficiency** and **rigor**, I have redirected my career path towards my passion for programming by completing an intensive training in programming. 👨‍💻
+With a diverse background in the industry, where I acquired **efficiency** and **rigor**, I have redirected my career path towards my passion for programming by completing an intensive training. 👨‍💻

 This transition has endowed me with a solid mastery of modern web technologies and an expanded vision of the creative possibilities in the digital world. 🧠

 I leverage my industrial methods and programming skills to develop innovative and optimized application solutions. 🧰

+Currently Developer Full Stack at <a href="https://voyage.aprr.fr/">APRR - Eiffage concessions</a> 🚗

 ## What Drives Me